functionless/functionless/README.md

 **Function**

-The `Function` wrapper annotates an `aws_lambda.Function` with a TypeScript function signature that controls how it can be called from within an `AppsyncFunction`.
+The `Function` wrapper annotates an `aws_lambda.Function` with a TypeScript function signature that controls how it can be called from within an `AppsyncResolver`.

 ```ts
 import { aws_lambda } from "aws-cdk-lib";